 - Sgwd Isaf Clun-Gwyn

 - Sgwd Y Pannwr

 - Sgwd Yr Eira

 The route begins at Gwaun Hepste car park (postcode: CF44 9JB) and will take about 2-3 hours in total.
-Check out my full guide to the four waterfalls walk before you go.

 7. Swallow Falls, Betws-y-Coed